Rhyd-Lewis/GCol/docs/modules.rst

 Documentation
 =============

 The following commands are available in the ``gcol`` graph coloring library.
-The Python source code viewed by clicking the ``source`` links below.

 .. automodule:: gcol.coloring
    :members: